 Life happens, and sometimes you need to make a repair or replacement.
-We recommend maintaining three to six months worth of savings in an emergency fund.
+We recommend maintaining three to six months' savings in an emergency fund.

 Respectable credit score

-You’re likely to get the best loan program and most affordable interest rates once you’ve tied a respectable credit score to your name.
+You'll likely get the best loan program and most affordable interest rates once you've tied a respectable credit score to your name.
 Think 700 or above, though lower scores do not disqualify you from a mortgage.